The Registration Spine and the Three Periods

 Quick Answer

 The Securities Act of 1933 splits every public offering into three periods: pre-filing (quiet), waiting (cooling-off), and post-effective.
 Pre-filing prohibits any offer to sell or buy.
-The waiting period permits oral offers and certain written offers (red herring, tombstones, road shows, free-writing prospectuses) but no sales.
-The post-effective period permits both offers and sales, subject to final-prospectus filing.
+The waiting period permits oral offers (including road shows) and certain written offers (red herring, tombstones, free-writing prospectuses) but no sales.
+The post-effective period permits offers and sales, subject to the final-prospectus filing condition.

 The registration spine is the timeline that organizes every other rule in this unit.
 Once you can place a marketing or selling activity in its correct period, you can derive the rule that governs it.